RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

 These dashboards are open source.
 For additional dashboard options, or to file an issue, see the [Redis Enterprise Grafana Dashboards Github repository](https://github.com/redis-field-engineering/redis-enterprise-grafana-dashboards).

-For more information about configuring Grafana dashboards in general, see the [Grafana documentation](https://grafana.com/docs/).
+For more information about configuring Grafana dashboards, see the [Grafana documentation](https://grafana.com/docs/).